-The decrease in cash provided by operating activities, compared with the same period of last year, reflected an increase in net income offset by lower net inflows associated with changes in working capital and a pension contribution.
-During the thirteen weeks ended May 4, 2019, we contributed \$55 million to our U.S. qualified pension plan primarily representing the funds available in the qualified settlement fund established in connection with our pension litigation matter.
+The decrease in cash provided by operating activities, compared with the same period of last year, reflected a decrease in net income and lower net inflows associated with changes in working capital.
+Also, during the thirteen weeks ended May 4, 2019, we contributed \$55 million to our U.S. qualified pension plan primarily representing the funds available in the qualified settlement fund established in connection with our pension litigation matter, which compares with \$30 million contributed during the corresponding prior-year period.
+During the second quarter of 2018, the Company paid class counsel \$97 million in connection with the pension litigation matter.